-At TGGS our school community is respectful, inclusive, and kind and we have a zero-tolerance approach to bullying.
+At TGGS, our school community is respectful, inclusive, and kind and we have a zero-tolerance approach to bullying.
 We have adopted a wide range of proactive strategies to prevent bullying which includes:

-- School leadership which is committed to ensuring that there is a zero-tolerance approach to bullying - PSHE and tutor time which focus upon anti-bullying throughout the academic year - PSHE and tutor time focuses upon diversity and inclusion - The PSHE student leadership programme which is led by sixth form ambassadors - SMSC events which are celebrated throughout the academic year - Events led by the armed forces which focus upon team building - Student voice via the student council and form representatives - Celebration of diversity presentation which are shared fortnightly - A Multifaith and reflection room which is open to all students and staff - The Peer mentoring scheme- Diana Award
+- School leadership which is committed to ensuring that there is a zero-tolerance approach to bullving. - PSHE and tutor time which focus upon anti-bullying throughout the academic year. - PSHE and tutor time focuses upon equality, diversity and inclusion, including the Equality Act. - The PSHE student leadership programme which is led by sixth form ambassadors. - SMSC events which are celebrated throughout the academic year. - Events led by the armed forces which focus upon team building. - Student voice via the student council representatives and student surveys. - Celebration of diversity presentation which are shared fortnightly. - A multifaith and reflection room which is open to all students and staff.